The Motorcycle Diaries (film): Tourist trails

 The Observer reported that shortly after the film's release, tour operators in the region received a surge of inquiries, with some of them even offering Che Guevara-themed trips, where travellers could "follow in the footsteps of the revolutionary icon."

 The crew filmed in the same San Pablo Leper Colony that Guevara himself had visited.
 According to Bernal, 85% of the people suffering leprosy in the film were actual lepers, with some of them having lived there when Che and Granado worked at the colony.
 In fact, when Granado returned with the film crew to the leprosarium of San Pablo, he found some of the people he had treated half a century earlier, remarking that "It was wonderful and amazing that they could still remember me."
 Granado was also pleased that buildings constructed for the scenes shot at the leprosarium were afterwards used by the patients themselves.

 The scene which features Guevara's character swimming across to the other side of the river was filmed during three nights in which Bernal swam across the actual Amazon River.

 Soundtrack

 The score for The Motorcycle Diaries was composed by Gustavo Santaolalla.
 The film's soundtrack was released on the Deutsche Grammophon label in 2004.

-Distribution
+Release

 The film was first presented at the Sundance Film Festival on 15 January 2004.
 Granado had an invitation to the Sundance premiere, but he was refused an entry Visa by the United States.
 Later it was featured at the 2004 Cannes Film Festival on 19 May, and Granado was able to attend.

 The film later screened at many other film festivals, including: the Auckland International Film Festival, New Zealand; the Copenhagen International Film Festival, Denmark; the Espoo Film Festival, Finland; the Telluride Film Festival, United States; the Toronto International Film Festival, Canada; the Vancouver International Film Festival, Canada; the Celebrating Literature in Cinema Film Festival Frankfurt, Germany; and the Morelia Film Festival, Mexico.